openstack/cinder/doc/source/cli/cli-manage-volumes.rst

 transfer ID and authorization key to the volume recipient.
 The volume recipient, or new owner, accepts the transfer by using the ID and key.

-In Rocky, Cinder changes the API behavior for V2 and 3.x < 3.55, snapshots will be transferred with volume by default.
+Starting with the Rocky release, Cinder changes the API behavior for the v2 and v3 API up to microversion 3.55.
+Snapshots will be transferred with the volume by default.
 That means if the volume has some snapshots, when a user transfers a volume from one owner to another, then those snapshots will be transferred with the volume as well.

-After microversion 3.55, Cinder supports the ability to transfer volume without snapshots.
-If users don't want to transfer snapshots, they need to specify the new optional argument `--no_snapshots`.
+Starting with microversion 3.55 and later, Cinder supports the ability to transfer volume without snapshots.
+If users don't want to transfer snapshots, they need to specify the new optional argument `--no-snapshots`.

 .. note::